Maxlego08/test/configurations/inventories.md

 clearInventory: <true/false>
 ```

-Allows you to clear the player's inventory when opening and restore it upon closing.
-This feature enables you to display an image in the inventory without being obstructed by the player's items.
+When set to true, this option clears the player's inventory upon opening the custom inventory and restores it when closing.
+This is particularly useful for displaying an unobstructed view or image within the inventory without any interference from the player's items.

 ***

 ### Matrix

-The matrix configuration in a YAML file allows for intuitive organization of items within a Minecraft inventory by providing a visual representation of slot arrangements.
-In the given example, a 54-slot inventory named `&8Test` uses a matrix of characters, where 'A' represents slots filled with diamonds, to create a bordered layout.
-This method enhances clarity and design efficiency, as each character in the matrix corresponds to an item defined under the `items` section, allowing for easy customization of inventory layouts.
+The matrix configuration helps organize items visually in an inventory by representing slot arrangements using characters.
+Each character in the matrix corresponds to an item defined in the items section, making it easier to create complex layouts.

-The use of a matrix simplifies the creation of complex inventory designs by visually mapping out item placements.
+In the example below, the inventory is named `&8Test` and has a size of 54 slots.
+The **matrix** defines the arrangement of items in the inventory, where the character `A` represents slots filled with diamonds.
+This creates a bordered layout with diamonds.
+The **items** section maps the character `A` to a diamond item, making the configuration more intuitive and simplifying the creation of visually structured inventories.
 ```yaml
 name: "&8Test"
 size: 54